 Ok but for real..
 I need things to be fixed.
 I need this to be fixed.
 I need this book now, and I need things to be fixed like right now.

 There are two types of books, usually, that makes one feel like there are no words to describe the experience: They are either unbelievably detrimental, or exceptionally (and positively) impactful.
-Given the overall high rating, it is redundant to tell, to which category does Thinking, Fast and Slow belong.
+Given the overall high rating, it is redundant to tell, to which category does The Expectant Father: The Ultimate Guide for Dads-to-Be (The New Father, 18) belong.
 I don't think there are that many books, especially fiction, that could leave such a profound effect on a reader's mind.